bluefeet/RocketCastle/README.md

 }
 ```

+The `detail` property may be an array rather than a string.
+If it is, then the array will be joined with `\n\n` to produce the final string.

 ## Conditionally Displayed Options

 An option's message may be a macro array instead of a string.
 If it is, then the macro will be run and its return value used as the message.
 If the return message is [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) then the option will not be shown.